 Amethyst is a popular gemstone with a long history.
 From being a precious gem like ruby and sapphire, to Greeks believing its ability to prevent intoxication, amethyst is so much more than just a purple crystal.
 Here are some fun facts and information of this beautiful purple gem.

-History of Amethyst
+History Of Amethyst

 Amethyst was once considered a precious gem, just like diamond and ruby.
 It was used in high jewelry for royalty and important members of the church.
 In the mid 1900’s, when major amethyst mines were found in Brazil, the price of amethyst plummeted and became much more widely available.

-Amethyst Information and Physical properties
+Amethyst Information & Physical Properties

 Some amethyst are heat-treated to be sold as citrine, which is the yellow variety of quartz.
 They usually have a deep yellow, almost brown color.
 And in the shape of a crystal clusters which you will see below, the tip of the crystal will be darker than the rest.